Kitsap Transit Relies on Our Expertise to Power New Seattle Area Ferries

 Powering the Newest Ferries

-Each of the 140-foot-long aluminum catamarans are powered by two MTU 16V4000 M65L engines and two Rolls-Royce Kamewa S71 water jets, that we provided.
+Each of the 140-foot-long aluminum catamarans are powered by two MTU 16V4000 M65L engines and two Kongsberg Kamewa S71 water jets, that we provided.
 The propulsion systems will also feature a Selective Catalytic Reduction exhaust aftertreatment system, which captures the engine’s exhaust and transforms it into a harmless mix of nitrogen, oxygen and water.
 The SCR helps the ferries meet Tier 4 regulations.